axedecay/tabourine-privacy/README.md

 ## English

-A rhythmic tab and window manager Chrome extension that helps you shake up your browsing experience! 🎵
+Drowning in tabs?
+Tabourine is the elegant tab manager that brings order to your browse chaos and makes organizing Chrome tabs effortless and enjoyable! 🎵

-Transform your browsing with Tabourine – the elegant tab manager that makes organizing Chrome tabs effortless and enjoyable!
+Looking for an alternative to "Cluster - Window & Tab Manager"?
+Tabourine is the perfect modern replacement, built with Manifest V3 for enhanced security and performance.

 ### ✨ Features